Skip to main content

 Do Some Research

 If you know what prices are like for competing services, you will be in a better position to negotiate.
 Don’t take a sales rep at face value if they tell you that you’re already getting the absolute lowest rate.
 If you find a competitor’s offer that charges less for the same service or product, be sure to say so.
-It doesn’t matter if it’s only an introductory offer.
-Arming yourself with this kind of research will strengthen your hand in negotiations.
-As an added bonus, you’ll also gain a better understanding of your available options and the standard market rates.
-And knowledge is power.

 Call At The Right Time

 Phoning in the evening or on the weekend is not likely to be successful.
 Call centers tend to be minimally staffed outside of business hours.
 You are unlikely to reach anyone in a real position to truly help you.
 Calling during regular business hours will allow you to reach representatives who are not as overwhelmed.
-Hopefully, you’ll also spend less time on hold too.
+Hopefully, you’ll also spend less time on hold.

 Be Friendly But Firm (And Skeptical)